THE CURRY GUY

 The chicken dhansak you get when you order at your local curry house is nothing like what you would get in India.

-BIR (British Indian restaurant) chicken dhansak is a play on curry that was made popular by the Parsi community around Mumbai.
+BIR (British Indian restaurant) chicken dhansak is a play on a Parsi dhansak.

-Traditionally, it is served with brown rice and also has vegetables like pumpkin, aubergine (eggplant) and potato added to the sauce as well.
+Traditional Parsi dhansaks are made with goat or mutton and are served with brown rice, The Parsi dhansak also has lots of vegetables like pumpkin, aubergine (eggplant) and potato added to the sauce as well.
 Often, many different varieties of lentil are used to make the sauce along with a long list of spices.

 Our curry house style dhansak is a lot less complicated, though it is a sweet and sour curry like the original.
-Cooked red split lentils are added to the sauce, with lemon juice as a souring agent and pineapple juice and pineapple (sometimes) added for sweetness.
+Lentils are added to the sauce, with lemon juice as a souring agent and pineapple juice and pineapple (sometimes) added for sweetness.

 Working ahead.